Cloudy Kitchen

 DARK CHOCOLATE BUTTERCREAM

 1. Melt the dark chocolate in 15 second increments in the microwave, stirring well between each until melted.
 Set aside to cool completely.
 In the bowl of a stand mixer fitted with the paddle attachment, beat the butter on high speed until light and fluffy, approx. 4 minutes.
 Add the salt, powdered sugar, vanilla bean paste, and cocoa, and mix until smooth, scraping down the sides once or twice.
 Add the melted chocolate and mix well until silky.
-If needed, add cream 1 tbsp at a time to get the frosting to spreadable consistency.
+If needed, add cream 1 tablespoon at a time to get the frosting to spreadable consistency.

 2. Using an offset spatula, spread the buttercream over the top of the loaf cake.